Featured Image – Tabletennis11.com

 Rubber makers have to pay for sponsoring, marketing, research and development, manufacturing, and commissions.

 Though, as we already said, most players wouldn’t necessarily benefit from using super high-performance rubbers.
+You don’t need to buy the most expensive table tennis racket to perform at a high level.

 You should get the best rubber for you that you can afford, and the best rubber for most players is not necessarily that expensive.